Table of Contents

-Order tags can also be used to establish a self-fulfillment/outsourced fulfillment hybrid process, which makes it easy to get the support you need from a 3PL but also still manage some orders yourself.
+Order tags can also be used to establish a self-fulfillment/outsourced fulfilment hybrid process, which makes it easy to get the support you need from a 3PL but also still manage some orders yourself.

-For example, let’s say you have your own warehouse in the Northwest US and also have inventory stored in a 3PL’s Midwest or Southern US fulfillment location.
-You can use order tags to only route orders outside of the Northwest region to your 3PL, making it cheaper to fulfill them and reduce shipping costs.
+For example, let’s say you have your own warehouse in the Northwest US and also have inventory stored in a 3PL’s Midwest or Southern US fulfilment location.
+You can use order tags to only route orders outside of the Northwest region to your 3PL, making it cheaper to fulfil them and reduce shipping costs.

-Another example is to only store best-selling items that require a larger volume of units and fast fulfillment in a 3PL’s fulfillment center, and tag orders that include those best-selling items only to be routed to the 3PL’s location to be fulfilled, which can help save on storage and/or shipping costs.
+Another example is to only store best-selling items that require a larger volume of units and fast fulfilment in a 3PL’s fulfilment centre, and tag orders that include those best-selling items only to be routed to the 3PL’s location to be fulfiled, which can help save on storage and/or shipping costs.

 When should an order be tagged?

-In some cases, order tagging isn’t a necessary task, but if there’s a retail fulfillment challenge you’re trying to solve, then order tagging can help.
+In some cases, order tagging isn’t a necessary task, but if there’s a retail fulfilment challenge you’re trying to solve, then order tagging can help.

 There are several situations that can call for order tagging.
 How you use and set up order tagging is entirely up to you and your needs.
 To give you context on when it makes the most sense to use order tags, an order tagging system is commonly used if it: